openAgile/CommitStream.Web.Tests/src/tests/performance/README.md

 pScripts can be used in a batch fashion or cmdline.
+Here is a list of all tests that can be run

+1) post-bitbucket-pull-request.sh
+2) post-github-commits.sh
+3) post new-digest.sh
+4) query-new-non-existent-instance.sh
+5) query-es-real-instance.sh
+6) query-real-instance.sh
+7) query-version.sh

 1) Batch - Examine the masterRunner.sh file.
 You will see two sections Prep and Runner.
 Modify to fit your flavor.
 As the batch script executes, it will create an environment, do all of the processing and running of the scripts then terminate.